 troops in Indo-China and

-Brazil's armed forces used a UBK model with 360 degrees divisions and w/o level.
+Brazil's armed forces (FORÇA EXPEDICIONÁRIA BRASILEIRA) were issued a UBK model with 360 deg. divisions but w/o level.
 Abbrev. under the coat of arms: M. G. = Ministerio de Guerra (War Department).
 Brazil's coat-of-arms punched in the lid (compare with the official drawing at right)

 (Click on images for enlarged views)